 Within Aotearoa New Zealand, government policy on social security, work, housing and employment are key factors in the wellbeing of our citizens.
 Caritas speaks out for the economic wellbeing of all.

-We work through campaigns; submissions on legislation; and other forms of advocacy such as letter-writing and delegations of people to key events.
+We work through campaigns, submissions on legislation, media and social media, and other forms of advocacy such as letter-writing and delegations of people to key events.

 Work is a fundamental way of providing for our livelihoods and supporting those around us.
 Caritas advocates for the dignity of work, and the protection of vulnerable workers.